LeEnno/enno-keyboard-maestro-macros/README.md

 Use **^⌥T** in order to quickly set up a new tweet from the Notification Center.
 Major advantage: you get autocompletion for mentions and hashtags without using a third party client.

 **Notice:** It assumes you already set up the shortcut **^⌥⌘N** to activate Notification Center.
 Look [here](http://osxdaily.com/2012/08/05/open-notification-center-with-keyboard-shortcut-os-x/ "Open Notification Center with a Keyboard Shortcut in OS X Mountain Lion") for instructions on how to do that.
+Furthermore you might need to adjust the "*Move and Click at*"-Action to your needs.
+Currently it assumes you only have buttons for Messages and Twitter in your Notification Center.

 ### Resize iPad-Images